 International IDEA would like to thank everyone who has been involved in the production of the Global State of Democracy Indices.
 The Indices have benefited from the contributions of many individuals at International IDEA, and from the expert input of members of the Institute's partner organizations.
-In particular, thanks to Mélida Jiménez, Victoria Perotti, Lina Antara, Joseph Noonan, Svend-Erik Skaaning and Claudiu D. Tufis for their contributions to the development of the Global State of Democracy Indices, and to the members of the Expert Advisory Board for their review of this methodology and related documentation.
-We would also like to thank Martin Brusis, Senior Programme Officer at International IDEA, for contributing the section in Chapter 3 on how to interpret the indices.
+In particular, thanks to Lina Antara, Anika Heinmaa, Mélida Jiménez, Miguel Angel Lara Otaola, Joseph Noonan, Victoria Perotti, Svend-Erik Skaaning and Claudiu D. Tufis for their contributions to the development of the Global State of Democracy Indices, and to the members of the Expert Advisory Board for their review of this methodology and related documentation.
+We would also like to thank Martin Brusis, former Senior Programme Officer at International IDEA, for contributing the section in Chapter 3 on how to interpret the indices.